hjnpark/QCARWorkflow/README.md

 ds = Dataset(name = 'ds_test', ds_type = 'OptimizationDataset', client = client).setting('make')

 """
-name : Name of the dataset
-ds_type : Dataset type.
+If the server is not running, it will run the server automatically and connect to the server. name : Name of the dataset ds_type : Dataset type.
 For now "Dataset" and "OptimizationDataset" are supported. client : client object that we defined above.